Michael (1924 film): Critical reception and legacy

 Initial responses to the film included some major objections.
 Film critic Mordaunt Hall, writing in December 1926 for The New York Times, pronounced:

 "Chained" is a dull piece of work, redeemed only by some artistic scenes and Benjamin Christensen's able portrayal of Claude Zoret, an artist...The actress cast as a princess does not screen well, and Walter Slezak, who figures as the youth, gives a stilted, amateurish impersonation.

 He criticizes the film for what he perceived as opportunism for a German director to take a "fling at France" by filming less than favorable national figures on the screen (Zoret was purportedly based on French sculptor Auguste Rodin).
 The homosexual undertones also upset reviewers, since "Michael [was] one of the very few big-budget mainstream studio productions from the silent period that [dealt] with homosexuality; although it remains implicit, it was readily apparent to many contemporaries."

-After Dreyer had further established himself as a prominent director through his later films – most notably The Passion of Joan of Arc (1928), which is considered a masterpiece – critics began to reevaluate Michael.
+After Dreyer had further established himself as a prominent director through his later films – most notably The Passion of Joan of Arc (1928), critics began to reevaluate Michael.
 From the perspective of auteur theory, this film exhibits many trademark elements of Dreyer's personal directorial style, such as his use of close-ups in a "way that... makes a tranquil picture of overwhelming feelings."
 It has also been suggested that the film reflects personal feelings harbored by Dreyer after a purported homosexual affair.

 The film has been cited to have influenced several directors.
 Alfred Hitchcock drew upon motifs from Michael for his script for The Blackguard (1925).
 The film is considered an important early work in gay silent cinema.